 Since the beach is blocked from Little Island City Park to Back Bay National Wildlife Refuge to protect nesting birds, you’ll need to walk down the remainder of Sandpiper Road until you reach the entrance to Back Bay.
 It’s less than half a mile and the road literally dead-ends at the entrance gate.

 Going through Back Bay National Wildlife Refuge

-Back Bay has its own hours and rules which you can read up on here: https://www.fws.gov/refuge/back_bay/
+Back Bay has its own hours and rules which you can read about on their website.

 Dogs are not allowed in Back Bay so you won’t be able to bring along your four-footed friend unless you kayak into the park.
 It can be done, but the site warns there are strong currents and only experienced kayakers should attempt it.

 If the entrance gate is manned, there is a fee of $2 per person to hike through Back Bay.
-Bicyclers pay $5.
+Bicycles pay $5.